Markiplier: Business

 Fischbach joined the board of comic book publisher Red Giant Entertainment in November 2014.
 In June of that year at San Diego Comic-Con, he co-hosted a panel with figures from the company including CEO Benny R. Powell, and writers David Campiti, Mort Castle, David Lawrence, and Brian Augustyn.
 In 2016, it was announced that he would appear in his own line of comics.

 In October 2018, Fischbach and fellow YouTuber Seán McLoughlin launched the clothing line Cloak, aimed at the gaming community.
 Streamer Imane Anys joined Cloak as a partner and creative director in 2020.

+In August 2026, Fischbach filed a declaration with Securities Exchange Commission that he bought approximately US$ 9.3 million worth of shares of GoPro, approximately 8.5% of the available shares, making him the largest individual shareholder.
+Fischbach professed a support for the company's products.

 OnlyFans

-The success of the Tasteful Nudes Calendar inspired Fischbach to start an account on OnlyFans, whose proceeds will be split evenly between the Cincinnati Children's Hospital and the World Food Programme.
-He announced a set of conditions that had to be met first before launching the page: The first condition was that his Distractible podcast had to become the most popular podcast on Apple Podcast and Spotify, and the second condition was that a sports podcast he created with a friend had to become the most popular sports podcast in the United States and the rest of the world.
-The third and final condition was that fans had to pay an admission of $12 for his documentary Markiplier From North Korea, a documentary based on his mother's life story about him getting back in touch with the rest of his family.
+The success of the Tasteful Nudes Calendar inspired Fischbach to start an account on OnlyFans, whose proceeds would be split evenly between the Cincinnati Children's Hospital and the World Food Programme.
+He announced a set of conditions that had to be met first before launching the page: The first condition was that the Distractible podcast had to become the most popular podcast on Apple Podcast and Spotify, and the second condition was that the Go!
+My Favorite Sports Team podcast, which he created with Scheid, had to become the most popular sports podcast in the United States and the rest of the world.
+The third and final condition was that fans had to pay an admission fee of $12 for his documentary Markiplier From North Korea, a documentary based on his mother's life story about him getting back in touch with the rest of his family.

 The conditions were met faster than he was prepared for.
 On November 2, 2022, he announced in a YouTube video that he was going to create the page at the end of the month, after making an initial batch of "tasteful nudes" and obtaining the "Markiplier" handle from an impersonator.
 The page was launched on December 9, 2022, and the influx of traffic caused the site to crash.